dimitrisss/Keystroke-Logger/README.md

 -   `pip install pynput`.

 ## Part 3: Making the Python File Executable
  1. Install PyInstaller using pip.
-It's recommended to do this in a virtual environment:
+It's recommended to do this in a virtual environment: **NOTE: You may need to diactivate the windows difender temporally to make it executable
 -  `pip install pyinstaller`.
  2. Compile the script:
   - Open the command prompt in the directory where your script is located.